steiflab/Ouroboros/README.md

 [ScPhere](https://github.com/klarman-cell-observatory/scPhere) is included as part of Ouroboros and has been updated for compatibility with TensorFlow 2.
 ScPhere was originally developed by Jiarui Ding and colleagues at the Klarman Cell Observatory.

 ## Running Ouroboros
-For a full tutorial see the Wiki: *add wiki*
+For a full tutorial see the Wiki: [wiki](https://steiflab.github.io/Ouroboros/)

-Ouroboros is a command line tool designed to take either a saved .h5ad object or if you are an R user a saved csv with a cell/gene count matrix.
+There are seperate tutorials for python (scanpy) and R (seurat) users, and an additonal tutorial to embed RNA velocity vectors into the sphere.

 ### To run Ouroboros on an h5ad/ Scanpy object